grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 4.  **Remove the liner –** Once all screws are seated, hold onto one of the left or right tabs of the battery liner and peel the liner away from the Battery.
-If you are working on other components, apply the ESD-safe Surface Battery Cover to ensure the Battery is protected.
+If you're working on other components, apply the ESD-safe Surface Battery Cover to ensure the Battery is protected.

 5.  **Install Battery FPC Tape –** If the T1 Shield Lid has not been